coaa0801-creator/MakeChangeProject/README.md

 ## ![Logo](http://skilldistillery.com/downloads/sd_logo.jpg) Aaron Cottrell
 ## Make Change Project

+## Overview
+The program is designed to take user input on a cash transaction and return the remainder with denominations including $100, $50, $20, $10, $5, $1, Quarters, Dimes, Nickels and Pennies.

 ## Step by Step (Short version)
 1. Choose Purchase or Leave
 2. Enter Purchase amount